The Groves Story

 - September 2000: Groves Academy launched a $9 million capital campaign called “Think…of the Possibilities!”

 - June 2001: Groves Academy began a project to remodel and expand existing facilities to accommodate growing enrollment

 - January 2002: Construction was completed on a new middle school, science lab, gymnasium and a state-of-the-art computer and technology lab.
 Enrollment was 136 students.

 - September 2010: Construction was completed on a $7 million expansion and renovation.
-Facilities included a new kitchen and dining hall, a media center and library, a ceramic studio, a weight and exercise room, a gymnasium and new classrooms and offices.
+Facilities included a new kitchen and dining hall, a theater, media center and library, a ceramic studio, a weight and exercise room, a gymnasium and new classrooms and offices.
 Enrollment was 207 students.